honojs/honox/README.md

 }
 ```

-When you load the component in a route file, it is rendered as Server-Side rendering and JavaScript is also send to the client-side.
+When you load the component in a route file, it is rendered as Server-Side rendering and JavaScript is also sent to the client side.

 ```tsx
 // app/routes/index.tsx